George W. Atherton: Student life under Atherton

 Under Atherton, extracurricular activities among students expanded dramatically, and athletic programs began to take shape.
 In 1892, Atherton hired a director of physical training and approved the construction of Beaver Field.
 During those years, a student news publication, The Free Lance, was founded, and the first yearbook was published.
 The Blue Band was organized in 1899, and theatre and music groups were founded as well.

 Atherton maintained an atmosphere of discipline among the student body, requiring class attendance and the military training of all male students in the institution.
 Room inspections and artillery drills were common, as a result of provisions in the Morril land grant act.
 Even so, Atherton remained popular with the student body, as he was known for giving students a fair hearing.
 In 1888 he approved the foundation of the university's first fraternities, and made changes to the school schedule in accordance with student wishes.

 Legacy

 Since 1978, the George W. Atherton Award for Excellence in Teaching, is presented to four faculty members who have devoted substantial effort to undergraduate teaching on an annual basis.

 Personal

 He married Frances "Fannie" Wright Darusmont Washburn, of Plympton, Massachusetts in New Haven on Dec 25, 1863.
 They had six children.
 Their second son was the composer, Frank Peabody Atherton (1868–1911).

 Their youngest son was Charles Morgan Herbert Atherton (1874–1934), known professional as Charlie Atherton, who became a Major League Baseball third baseman.
 Nicknamed "Prexy", batted and threw right-handed, was 5 ft 10 in (1.78 m) tall and weighed 160 pounds.
-One of his sons, Frank, became a musician and composer.

 Atherton died in Harrisburg, PA in 1906.